 The most relied upon method to determine whether the SI joint is the cause of your low back symptoms is to inject the SI joint with a local anesthetic.
 Your surgeon or other health care professional will deliver the injection with either fluoroscopic or CT guidance to verify accurate placement of the needle in the SI joint.
 If your symptoms are decreased by a minimum of 75% with one injection or by 50% each time with two injections, it can be concluded that the SI joint is either the source, or a major contributor, to your low back pain.
 If your symptoms don't change after the SI joint injection, it is less likely that the SI joint is the cause of your low back pain.

-If your low back symptoms are SI joint in origin, ask your doctor about medical and minimally invasive surgical (MIS) options to determine what is right for you.
+If your low back symptoms are SI joint in origin, ask your doctor about non-surgical and minimally invasive surgical (MIS) options to determine what is right for you.